 The District staff provides technical assistance to agriculturally zoned landowners and environmental science and natural resources conservation education to all citizens of Prince William County.
 If you have a land or water question give us a call 571.379.7514.

 We encourage all agriculturally zoned property owners with crop or livestock to consider the benefits of receiving a Water Quality Conservation Plan.

 A conservation plan can help direct landowners in making good management decisions that can increase animal health, profitability, and the aesthetics of their property, while protecting natural resources.
-The Chesapeake Bay Preservation Act and County Code requires that all agricultural lands in Prince William County have a conservation plan.
+The Chesapeake Bay Preservation Act and Prince William County Code requires that all agricultural lands in Prince William County have a conservation plan.
 The Conservation District is tasked to write these plans, free of charge.
-Cleve Benton, Nicole Ethier and I will be actively engaging farmers and landowners who do not have conservation plans to offer our plan writing services.
+Mike Miller, Nicole Slazinski and I will be actively engaging farmers and landowners who do not have conservation plans to offer our plan writing services.
 For farms that already have a conservation plan we will revise/update your plan if it is over three years old, or if you have significantly changed your operation.
 We would be happy to schedule a visit with you at your convenience and we look forward to working with you in the coming months.
 Don't wait until the county asks about your plan!
 Call today (571) 379-7514.

-You can receive a FREE conservation plan written explicitly for your property which will cover grass/crop production, livestock stocking rate, nutrient management, pest management and other topics.
+You will receive a FREE conservation plan written explicitly for your property which will cover grass/crop production, livestock, nutrient management, pest management and other topics.
 Call us for an appointment 571.379.7514.

 Power Outage... be prepared for electrical outages on your farm.

 What steps do you take to install a farm pond in Prince William County?

 Contact Prince William Soil and Water Conservation District for all the help you need to get you started.
 (See side bar for contact information.)

 PWC Farm Pond Construction Guidelines

 Pond Information Links: